LifeScopeLabs/lifescope-api/setup/03-production-build.md

 }
 ```

+## Obtain SSL certificate
+IF you want your server to be secure, you'll need to purchase a domain name and then register the domain or subdomain that you want to use for LifeScope with Amazon Certificate Manager.

+## Install node_modules
+Run npm install or yarn install (npm or yarn must already be installed).

 ## Run migrations
+NOTE: If you've already done this while setting up the app, you can skip this entire step here.

 You'll need to run the two migrations in the migrations folder via 'NODE_ENV=production node migrations/<name>.js'.
 The first migration creates indices on each collection that LifeScope stores in the database.
 The second loads the LifeScope Providers into the database.

-## Obtain SSL certificate
-IF you want your server to be secure, you'll need to purchase a domain name and then register the domain or subdomain that you want to use for LifeScope with Amazon Certificate Manager.

-## Install node_modules
-Run npm install or yarn install (npm or yarn must already be installed).
+Make sure that you've replaced the remote_map_id's in the Providers with the BitScoop Map IDs you've created.

 ## Build and package the files
 Run 'npm run build'.